-- 17. Ranking Work Packages.
-Increments and Ranks will be used in conjunction by HQ to make Budget and Work Plan funding decisions within each Account - a.
+- a.
 Generally, Increments 1 and 2 represent continuing, budgeted, 3x3x3 compliant studies, continuing, critical construction work on budgeted projects, and critical O&M work for efficient, effective and safe operation of priority projects.
 Work packages in Increments 1 and 2 are intended to fall within the Decrement funding level and do not need to be further ranked.
 Work packages falling in Increments 3 through 9 must be further ranked. - b.
-The Increments and Ranks span fiscal years and apply to Budget, Work Plan, and supplemental applications.
+The Increments and Ranks span fiscal years and apply to Budget, BY-1 Allocation Strategy, and supplemental applications.
 Accordingly, there will not be separate Increments or Ranks for the different applications or for different fiscal years.
 All work packages entered in CW-IFD and displaying a capability for the BY-1 or thereafter must be assigned an Increment and must be given Ranks, if applicable.
 However, Ranks will be "versioned" at various key points in the program development time line or cycle. - c.
-The District and MSC/Lab Ranks for Increments 3 through 9 are within Business Lines and across Increments, that is, work packages in higher increments are not necessarily ranked higher than other work packages.
-District and MSC/Lab Ranks are 1 to N; however, once the work packages have been ranked, work packages that are added due to newly arising requirement may be assigned duplicate rankings based on their relative priority, without necessitating re-ranking of all work packages. - d.
-HQ ranks are within Business Lines but also across Increments.
-HQ Ranks are in tranches or tiers.
-Army ranks cross business lines and Increments and are also in tranches or tiers. - e.
+The District and MSC/Lab Ranks for Increments 3 through 9 are across Business Lines and across Increments, that is, work packages in higher increments are not necessarily ranked higher than other work packages.
+Rankings should be in eight "tranches."
+Budgetable work packages will be ranked 1 through 7, with 1 being the highest rank and 7 being the lowest rank.
+Multiple work packages will share a ranking (be in the same tranche).
+The work packages should be distributed by value approximately equally across the seven tranches to provide transparency to District, MSC and Lab priorities.
+Do not 'overload" the higher ranking tranches.
+Unbudgetable work packages will be ranked 9.
+Once the work packages have been ranked, work packages that are added due to newly arising requirement may be assigned duplicate rankings based on their relative priority, without necessitating re-ranking of all work packages. - d.
+HQ ranks are across Business Lines and across Increments.
+HQ Ranks are in tranches.
+Army ranks cross business lines and Increments and are also in tranches. - e.
 District, MSC, and HQ Ranks should be developed in consideration of the performance information available in CW-IFD and policy stated in this EC.
 Information on District, MSC, and HQ Ranks can be found in Glossary section of this policy EC. - f.
 Details on Increments and Ranks are found in the Program Development Manual.

-18. Justification Materials and Congressional Books.
+19. Justification Materials and Congressional Books.

 - a.
 Document Restrictions and Marking.
 All submissions required by this EC are NOT TO BE RELEASED outside the Department of the Army until after the BY President's Budget is released to the public.
 See ER 11-2-240, "Civil Works Activities Construction & Design", for instructions regarding the marking of documents for restricted distribution. - b.
-Justification Sheets (J-sheets).

-- (1) Schedule.
+Justification Sheets (J-sheets). - (1) Schedule.
 See TABLE 2 in the MAIN part of this EC for J-sheet submission requirements. - (2) J-sheet Guidelines.
 These guidelines are to be used in conjunction with the J-sheet templates included in this EC for development of J-sheets by Districts.
 J-sheets shall be developed using Microsoft Word and must be consistent with the J-sheet requirements provided in ER 11-2-240, paragraph 11.
 DO NOT deviate from the formatting outlined below without first contacting your RIT programmer for guidance.
 RIT programmers are responsible for coordinating J-sheets with MSCs and district personnel.
 RIT programmers should be contacted for questions regarding J-sheet issues NOT CECW-ID.